 21 Dec The Golden Ticket: Preparing a Winning Book Proposal

 We’re all familiar with the golden ticket young Charlie used as his all-access pass to the chocolate factory.
-Securing an agent or a publisher can sometimes seem like you, too, need to win the lottery in order to have your book looked at.
+Securing an agent or a publisher can sometimes seem like you, too, need to win the lottery to have your book looked at.
 While agents differ in what they’d like to see, here are some general guidelines to help you…

 1. Understand the process of publishing house proposal consideration